UCL-CCS/FabSCEMa/docs/source/installation.rst

                        ...

-and then open  "FabSCEMa/templates/SCEMa_init_run_analyse_campaign_remote" and modify it to your python environment
+and then open  "FabSCEMa/templates/SCEMa_init_run_analyse_campaign_remote" and modify it with your path (your python environment)

      .. code-block:: console